ajgon/opsworks_ruby/docs/attributes.md

     - **Default**: `false`
     - When set to true, enable Websocket's upgrade method such as Rails actionCable.

-Since this driver is basically a wrapper for [chef_nginx cookbook](https://github.com/chef-cookbooks/chef_nginx), you can also configure [node['nginx'] attributes](https://github.com/miketheman/nginx/tree/2.7.x#attributes) as well (notice that `node['deploy'][<application_shortname>]` logic doesn't apply here.)
+Since this driver is basically a wrapper for [nginx cookbook](https://github.com/chef-cookbooks/nginx), you can also configure [node['nginx'] attributes](https://github.com/miketheman/nginx/tree/2.7.x#attributes) as well (notice that `node['deploy'][<application_shortname>]` logic doesn't apply here.)